h4gen/postgres-search-replica/README.md

 ## Key Features (Enterprise Ready)

-- **Source Protection (Self-Cleaning)**: The replicator automatically drops its subscription and slot upon graceful shutdown (`SIGTERM`/`SIGINT`), ensuring the Source DB never accumulates WAL logs or runs out of disk space.
+- **Source Protection (Watchdog)**: The replicator actively monitors its own replication lag.
+If the lag exceeds `MAX_SLOT_WAL_KEEP_SIZE_MB`, it triggers a self-destruct by dropping its subscription and slot.
+This ensures the Source DB never runs out of disk space, even if the replicator falls behind.
+- **Graceful Cleanup**: Automatically drops the replication slot upon normal shutdown (`SIGTERM`/`SIGINT`) to prevent WAL accumulation while offline.
 - **Smart Reconciliation**: Only updates embeddings and timestamps if the source data has actually changed, significantly reducing Sink DB load.
+- **Zero-Touch & Low Privilege**: No `SUPERUSER` rights or global server configuration changes required on the Source DB.
+All protection logic is handled by the replicator.
 - **Zero-Touch Config**: Automatically synchronizes publication columns and filters from Python settings to the database on startup.

 ## Development